What Would You Look Like as the Opposite Gender? AI Can Actually Show You

 • Face proportions (roughly)

-• Overall identity — it should still look like you
+• Overall identity — it should still look unmistakably like you

-The goal isn't to produce "a woman" or "a man" — it's to produce a version of you with opposite-gender features.
-When it works well, you recognize yourself immediately despite the change.
+The goal isn't to produce "a woman" or "a man" in the abstract.
+It's to produce your face with opposite-gender features.
+When it works well, you recognize yourself immediately despite the transformation.

 What People Usually Notice First

-Most people, when they see their gender-swapped result for the first time, notice their eyes first.
-Because the eyes don't change — the color, the spacing, the expression — and through the eyes, they recognize themselves.
+Most people, when they see their gender-swapped result for the first time, notice their eyes.
+Because the eyes don't change — the color, the spacing, the characteristic expression — and through the eyes, they recognize themselves.

-Then comes the interesting part: seeing how different features rearrange the reading of the face.
+Then comes the interesting part: seeing how the rearranged features change the reading of the face.
 A softer jawline suddenly makes you look like your sister.
 A broader brow makes you see your father.
-Genetics become strangely visible when you look at your own face reconfigured this way.
+Genetics become strangely visible when you look at your own face reconfigured.

 It's a surprisingly personal experience for something that takes 10 seconds.